dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 layout: post
 categories: three.js
 id: 888
-updated: 2023-03-07 12:43:51
+updated: 2023-07-10 10:02:21
-version: 1.39
+version: 1.40
 ---

 The Vector3 class in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) has many prototype methods one of which is the [Vector3 normalize](https://threejs.org/docs/#api/en/math/Vector3.normalize) method.
-Calling the normalize method of a Vector3 instance will preserve the direction of the vector, but it will reduce the euclidean distance of the vector to a length of one.
+Calling the normalize method of a Vector3 instance will preserve the direction of the vector, but it will reduce the distance of the vector from the origin to a vector unit length of one.

 A Vector with a [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) of one is often referred to as a [unit vector](https://en.wikipedia.org/wiki/Unit_vector), and what is nice about this kind of vector is that it can quickly be scaled up by just simply multiplying the values of the normalized vector by a desired magnitude that is any value other than one to result in any vector that is along a given line that is the direction of the vector.